maccallumlab/meld/docs/tutorial/cryofold_tutorial/cryofold.rst

 Integrative modeling with cryo-EM data
 ======================================================

-In this tutorial, we describe how to set up simulation with cryo-EM data in MELD using adenylate kinase as an example system.
+In this tutorial, we describe how to set up simulation with cryo-EM data in MELD using adenylate kinase as an example.

 Input preparation
 -------------------